The Risks Of Redesigning A Website

 These are the questions that help uncover the value of the current site.
 Along with digging into the data, we conducted interviews with her existing customers to better understand what they were thinking and what they would want to see change.
 We found some sections of the site where people were getting confused by the content and figured out a plan to retool—not remove—these pages.

 After completing this research, I helped the client locate a designer to work on the new design.
 The new design looked really nice and did alleviate most of the systemic issues the client had been facing.
 It offered a nice, new look to the company’s brand.
 The content was rewritten and the navigation updated.
 A few pages were removed from the site based on what we’d learned about content while reviewing the data.
+A few of those removed pages were redirected elsewhere.

 Understanding What Works & What Doesn’t

 Equally important is knowing which problems not to fix.
 In the example of the failed redesign, the people visiting the site weren’t struggling to use her old design.
 Sure, it didn’t look modern, but people were able to visit the website, read the content, and contact the organization.
-Where there was actually a problem was on the mobile website—people using a mobile device were struggling to click on the navigation.
+Where there was a problem was on the mobile website—people using a mobile device were struggling to tap on the navigation.
 Instead of a full-scale redesign, some small improvements to the mobile design could have resolved many of these problems.

 Should You Redesign?

 Maybe.
 Redesigns are risky requiring a huge investment of time and money.
 When redesigning, you divert funds, time, and focus away from other endeavors.
 Before redesigning, you need to clearly identify the problems you are improving for your visitors (as opposed to identifying the problems you’d like to solve even though nobody else sees these things as a problem).
-If you do decide to take the risk and redesign, you need to be prepared for an unfavorable outcome, so have the funds and time ready to invest in a recovery.
+If you do decide to take the risk and redesign, you need to be prepared for an unfavorable outcome, so have the funds and time ready to invest in recovery.
 But you also need to accept that maybe you shouldn’t redesign your website.
 Instead, by making a few small tweaks to your uglier and older site you could see gains with less of the risk.